 Q. Where can I get a rapid antigen test?

 A. Rapid antigen tests, or point of care testing, typically return results in approximately 15–30 minutes.
 Antigen tests for SARS-CoV-2 are generally less sensitive than real-time reverse transcription polymerase chain reaction (RT-PCR) and other nucleic acid amplification tests (NAATs) for detecting the presence of viral nucleic acid.
-Sites on the map with a red pin indicates those with rapid antigen testing.
-Some schools also have rapid testing available for return from quarantine on day 8 if close contact has no symptoms.
+Sites on the map with a red pin indicates site that may offer rapid antigen testing, but supplies are limited.
+Check availability.

 Q. Where can I get more information?